Cylvre-Language/Cylvre/README.md

 > **NOTE:** *As of now, Cylvre is still pre-alpha due to a few issues with the compiler.
 These issues will be resolved.
-If you wish to contribute or help with these issues, feel free to follow the instructions provided in this README.
-If you wish to know what works currently, see [Features.md](https://github.com/Cylvre-Language/Cylvre/blob/main/Features.md)*
+New contributors are welcome to help develop this language.
+(Users and Contributors) Feel free to follow the instructions provided in this README.
+If you wish to know what works currently, see [Features.md](https://github.com/Cylvre-Language/Cylvre/blob/main/Features.md) for more info*

 # Cylvre - The JVM language